Companion Plants for Zucchini For Better Yields

 Learn More: For more information on nasturtiums, check out our articles on nasturtium companion plants, and how to grow nasturtiums.

-Bouquet of orange nasturtium flowers isolated on white background.
+Bouquet of orange nasturtium flowers.

 Like Nasturtiums, Marigold’s bright brilliant flowers and abundant food sources attract beneficial insects like bees to the garden.

-Marigolds also attract parasitic wasps, ladybugs, and hoverflies which feed on many insect pests that can affect your zucchini plants.
+Marigolds also attract parasitic wasps, ladybugs, and hoverflies, which feed on many insect pests that can affect your zucchini plants.

 Like any vegetable, there are some plants that you should not plant near your zucchini plants.
 The following plants will compete with nutrients or help spread diseases among your zucchini: